FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Preliminary

 \section{Preliminary}

-\paragraph{Federated Learning Setup} We consider a federated learning (FL) setup with \( K \) clients, each holding a private dataset \( \mathcal{D}_k \).
+\paragraph{Federated Learning Setup} We consider a federated learning setup with \( N \) clients, each client \( i \in \{1, \dots, N\}\) holding a private dataset \( \mathcal{D}_i \).
 In this setup, each client independently trains a model on its local data, while the central server periodically aggregates the updates to improve the global model.
 A widely adopted approach, the Federated Averaging (FedAvg) algorithm, aggregates the global parameters by computing a weighted average of the local parameters:

-where \( n = \sum_{i=1}^N n_i \) is the total number of training samples across all clients, and $W^{t+1}_i$ and $W^{t+1}$ are weight of $i$-th client and server in $t+1$-th round.
+where \( n = \sum_{i=1}^N n_i \) is the total number of training samples across all clients, and $W^{t}_i$ and $W^{t}$ are the model weights of $i$-th client and server in $t$-th round, respectively.
 This approach enables the global model to leverage distributed data while maintaining privacy.

-\paragraph{Mixture of Experts in Large Language Models} The Mixture of Experts (MoE) architecture introduces a sparse activation mechanism, where only a subset of experts is activated for each input.
-This design enables large-scale models to scale efficiently while reducing computational costs.
-In modern LLMs, the backbone consists of transformer layers, each comprising a self-attention layer and a feedforward network (FFN) layer:

-where \( u_{1:T}^l \) is hidden states of all tokens after the $l$-th attention module and $h_t^l$ is the output hidden state of the $t$-th token after the $l$-th Transformer block.
-In MoE-based models, the FFN layer is replaced by a MoE layer, which consists of multiple experts.
-This substitution yields:

-where \( N \) denotes the total number of experts, and \( g_{i,t} \) is the gating function that selects which experts are activated for each token \( t \).
-The gating function \( g_{i,t} \) is defined as: